apache/solr-operator/docs/solr-cloud/scaling.md

 ### Solr Pod Scale-Up

-When the desired number of Solr Pods that should be run `SolrCloud.Spec.Replicas` is increased, the `SolrCloud.spec.autoscaling.populatePodsOnScaleUp` option determines whether the Solr Operator should move replicas onto the pods that have been created because of the scale-up.
+When the desired number of Solr Pods that should be run `SolrCloud.Spec.Replicas` is increased, the `SolrCloud.spec.scaling.populatePodsOnScaleUp` option determines whether the Solr Operator should move replicas onto the pods that have been created because of the scale-up.

-If `autoscaling.populatePodsOnScaleUp` option is not enabled, then whenever the `SolrCloud.Spec.Replicas` is increased, the StatefulSet's replicas will be increased, and no other actions will be taken by the Solr Operator.
+If `scaling.populatePodsOnScaleUp` option is not enabled, then whenever the `SolrCloud.Spec.Replicas` is increased, the StatefulSet's replicas will be increased, and no other actions will be taken by the Solr Operator.
 This means that the new pods that are created will likely remain empty until the user takes an action themselves.
 This could be creating collections, migrating replicas or scaling up existing shards/collections.

-If `autoscaling.populatePodsOnScaleUp` option is enabled, which it is by default, then the following steps occur:
+If `scaling.populatePodsOnScaleUp` option is enabled, which it is by default, then the following steps occur:
 1. Acquire a cluster-ops lock on the SolrCloud.
 (This means other cluster operations, such as a rolling restart and scale down, cannot occur during the scale up operation)
 1. Scale up to the StatefulSet to the desired `spec.replicas` (number of pods).
 1. Wait for all pods in the cluster to become healthy.